-The Association of Southeast Asian Nations (ASEAN) established the ASEAN Infrastructure Fund (AIF), a dedicated fund to address the region’s infrastructure development needs, by mobilizing regional savings, including foreign exchange reserves.
-The fund prioritizes ASEAN member countries and provides loans to finance infrastructure investment projects in the transport, energy, water and sanitation, environment and rural development, and social infrastructure sectors.
+ADB and member nations of the Association of Southeast Asian Nations (ASEAN) established the ASEAN Infrastructure Fund to address the region’s infrastructure development needs by mobilizing regional savings, including foreign exchange reserves.
+The fund prioritizes ASEAN member countries and provides loans to finance infrastructure investment projects.

-Established in 2016, the Asian Infrastructure Investment Bank (AIIB) seeks to foster sustainable economic development, create wealth, and improve infrastructure connectivity in Asia by investing in infrastructure and other productive sectors.
-It also aims to promote regional cooperation and partnership in addressing development challenges by closely collaborating with other multilateral and bilateral development institutions.
+The Asian Infrastructure Investment Bank (AIIB) seeks to foster sustainable economic development, create wealth, and improve infrastructure connectivity in Asia by investing in infrastructure and other productive sectors.
+It also aims to promote regional cooperation and partnerships in addressing development challenges by closely collaborating with other multilateral and bilateral development institutions.

 Russia and Kazakhstan established the Eurasian Development Bank (EDB) in 2006 to promote economic growth and integration in Eurasia.
 Other members of the bank are Armenia, Belarus, the Kyrgyz Republic, and Tajikistan, which are also its priority countries to support.